If At First You Don't Succeed: Test Time Re-ranking for Zero-shot, Cross-domain Retrieval: Methodology

-In practice, our embedding network is a Vision Transformer (ViT) model \cite{dosovitskiyimage}.
-We modify the architecture to enable cross-attention within the attention layer of the transformer (inspired by \cite{xucdtrans}) and add a classification head.
+In practice, our embedding network is a Vision Transformer (ViT) \cite{dosovitskiyimage}.
+We chose to use a ViT base model with input size of 224x224 and 14x14 patches, along with a single class token.
 Our architecture is shown in Figure \ref{fig:architecture} for both train and test time modes of operation.
-During training time, we utilise \emph{cross entropy loss}, \emph{cross-domain hard example triplet loss} and our novel \emph{cross-attention knowledge distillation loss}.
-During test time we introduce our novel \emph{iterative re-ranking} approach to leverage gallery set relationships to improve query-based gallery retrieval.
+During training time, we utilise \emph{cross entropy loss} and \emph{cross-domain hard example triplet loss}.
+We call the combination of this architecture, losses and training strategy ViT-cross (\emph{ViT-x}).
+During test time we introduce our novel \emph{Iterative Cluster-free Re-ranking} approach to leverage gallery set relationships to improve query-based gallery retrieval.